Blue shell

-The Spiny Shell, commonly referred to as the blue shell, is a power-up item in the Mario Kart video game series.
+The blue shell, officially referred to by Nintendo as the Spiny Shell, is a power-up item in the Mario Kart video game series.
 Originating in Mario Kart 64 (1996) and featured in every main entry of the series since then, the blue shell, when used, aims directly at the racer in first place, stopping them on impact.
 The blue shell acts as a "catch-up" mechanic, with racers ranked towards the bottom having a better chance of it spawning when driving into item boxes, giving them a better chance at diminishing the lead of the racer in top position.
 In addition to the Mario Kart series, the blue shell appeared in the Super Smash Bros. series from 2001's Melee onwards (it has been directly featured as a power-up item from Super Smash Bros. for Nintendo 3DS and Wii U onwards), and in Mario Hoops 3-on-3.
 A character based on the item appears in the 2023 film The Super Mario Bros.
 Movie, voiced by Scott Menville.

-Initially, the blue shell was impossible to stop or dodge once fired, until Mario Kart: Super Circuit (2001) and subsequent games allowed ways for the targeted racer to do so, albeit only with combinations of precise timing and specific items.
-As it is likely to spawn at least once during a race, the power-up item has earned a reputation of frequently destroying a player's lead, or suddenly ruining their chances of winning especially when it happens right at the end of a race.
+Initially, in Mario Kart 64, the Spiny Shell was impossible to stop or dodge once fired.
+This was changed in Mario Kart: Super Circuit (2001), and subsequent games allowed ways for the targeted racer to do so, albeit only with combinations of precise timing and specific items, most commonly with a Mushroom.
+As it is likely to spawn at least once during a race, the power-up item has earned a reputation of frequently destroying a player's lead, or suddenly ruining their chances of winning, especially when it happens right at the end of a race.
 Because of this, the blue shell has largely come to be seen as one of the best and most famous, yet also one of the most frustrating items in video game history.